zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec11.md

 It is assumed that *Child Zone* is tested and reported by other test cases:

-* This test case will just ignore non-responsive name servers or name servers not giving a correct DNS response for an authoritative name server, covered by [Basic04].
+* This test case will ignore non-responsive name servers or name servers not giving a correct DNS response for an authoritative name server (covered by [Basic04]).
-* This test case will ignore any irregularities in fetching the DS record from parent zone, covered by [DNSSEC02].
+* This test case will ignore any irregularities in fetching the DS record from parent zone (covered by [DNSSEC02]).
-* This test case will ignore if the DNSKEY and SOA RRsets are unsigned, covered by [DNSSEC08] and [DNSSEC09], respectively.
+* This test case will ignore if the DNSKEY and SOA RRsets are not signed (covered by [DNSSEC08] and [DNSSEC09], respectively).

 ## Inputs